 Develop with GCC on Ubuntu¶

 This tutorial shows how to build and debug C programs on Ubuntu using GCC and GDB.
-For instructions on how to install GCC and related tooling, including IDEs, debuggers, and the build system, see the dedicated guide on How to set up a development environment for GCC on Ubuntu.
-This article assumes that tooling suggested in that article has been installed.
+For instructions on installing GCC and related tooling (including IDEs, debuggers, and the build system), see the dedicated guide on How to set up a development environment for GCC on Ubuntu.
+This article assumes that the tooling suggested in that article has been installed.

-The GNU Compiler Collection (GCC) provides support for a number of programming languages.
-Working with the GCC toolchain in Ubuntu is straightforward, so this tutorial is limited to showing a basic ‘Hello, world!’ program using the C language and a basic debugging session.
+The GNU Compiler Collection (GCC) provides support for several programming languages.
+Working with the GCC toolchain in Ubuntu is straightforward, so this tutorial is limited to showing a basic ‘Hello, world!’ program in the C language and an introductory debugging session.

 Writing a sample C program¶